 Tolka Park – Home of Shelbourne

 Tolka Park has hosted two Republic of Ireland matches in 1981 and 1983.
-Both of these were against Wales, with the first of these fixtures witnessing a crowd of 15,000.
+Both matches were against Wales, with the first fixture drawing a crowd of 15,000.

 There were doubts that this ground would be Shelbourne’s home in the future, especially as Dublin City Council took control of the ownership of the stadium in 2016.
 However, in May 2024, the city council announced that they had granted the League of Ireland club a 250-year lease.